Allegheny-Computer-Science-203-S2020/cs203-S2020-conduct/conduct.md

 ### Decisions

-A 3/4th majority of people in a group should agree upon a given decision before it's implemented.
-They should be made with supporting evidence that shows that the choice is productive.
+3/4th of people in a team should agree upon a given decision before it's implemented.
+It should be made with supporting evidence that shows that the decision is productive.
 When unsure about making a decision it is a good idea to defer to a technical leader or the professor.
-Before deciding you should reach out to other groups whom the choice will influence.
+One should reach out to other teams whom the choice will influence.
 Teams will determine how long a decision will take to implement.
-Group decisions won't be foreboding, but should unite the group to solve a problem together!
+Team decisions shouldn't be foreboding, but should unite the team to solve a problem together!

 * **Acceptable Conduct (A):**
   * *Members shall*